Ferroca2/Inteli-Challenge/README.md

 3. npm start
 ### Front-end
 Our front usesthe firebase emulators for running cloud functions and a database locally.For using firebase you have to install the firebase CLI using the command:  npm install -g firebase-tools
-After that, set your .env file inside the functions folde rto use openai(OPENAI_API_KEY)  and follow this commands to run the app:
+After that, set your .env file inside the functions folder to use openai(OPENAI_API_KEY)  and follow this commands to run the app:
 1. npm run firebase
 2. npm run client:dev
 This commands have to be run in different terminals